bovem/bovem.github.io/content/posts/kubernetes/container-architecture/index.md

 <hr>
 Thank you for taking the time to read this blog post!
-If you found this content valuable and would like to stay updated with my latest posts consider subscribing to my <a href="https://www.bovem.in/index.xml" target="_blank">RSS Feed</a> or newsletter.
+If you found this content valuable and would like to stay updated with my latest posts consider subscribing to my <a href="https://www.bovem.in/index.xml" target="_blank">RSS Feed</a>.

-&nbsp;

-<iframe src="https://bovem.substack.com/embed" width="100%" height="320" style="border:2px solid #EEE; background:white;" frameborder="0" scrolling="no"></iframe>

 # Resources
 <a href="https://www.youtube.com/watch?v=sK5i-N34im8" target="_blank">Cgroups, namespaces, and beyond: what are containers made from?</a>